Lemoncode/redux-chat-front/03_Further_Reading/README.md

 # Introduction

 Hope you enjoyed this Redux initial dive in, guess what?
-There's a very intersting ecosystem of third partie open source libraries that can add super powers to our redux based applications, in this readme we will enumerate some of them.
+There's a very interesting ecosystem of third party open source libraries that can add super powers to our redux based applications, in this readme we will enumerate some of them.

 Remember... with great power comes great responsability.